TANS Perú Flight 204: Description of the accident

-With 91 passengers and seven crew members on board, 35 passengers and five crew (including the 3 pilots) died in the accident.
-Non-Peruvian occupants of the aircraft included 11 Americans, one Australian, one Colombian, and one each Spanish; Italians were also aboard, but the actual number of them depend upon the source.
+With 91 passengers and seven crew members on board, 35 passengers and five crew (including the three pilots) died in the accident.
+Non-Peruvian occupants of the aircraft included 11 Americans, one Australian, one Colombian, and one Spaniard; Italians were also aboard, but the actual number of them depends upon the source consulted.
 Most of the fatalities were recorded for passengers travelling in the front of the aircraft.
-Fifty-eight people survived the accident, many of them suffering serious injuries, mostly burns and broken limbs.
+Fifty-eight people survived the accident, many of them suffering burns and broken limbs.